Materials and Supplies

 Brush #2: Medium to large sized round brush for covering larger areas with color or water

 A general-purpose round watercolor brush will be fine - any that you have on hand.
-You will see a number of different brushes in these lessons.
 I prefer a soft brush that holds a larger amount of water.
-Here are brushes that you will see in these lessons and in the online school.
+Here are brushes that you will see in our watercolor school.
 I encourage you to experiment and use what works best for you.